ddmitov/perl-executing-browser/README.md

 * [Optional logging of all browser actions](#log-files)

 ## Compile-time Requirements
+* GCC compiler
-GCC compiler and Qt 5.1 - 5.5 headers (including ``QtWebKit`` headers).
+* Qt 5.1 - 5.5 (including ``QtWebKit`` libraries and headers)
-The ``QtWebKit`` set of classes is deprecated and removed from all later versions of Qt.
+  ``QtWebKit`` is deprecated and replaced by the Blink-based ``QtWebEngine`` in all later versions of Qt.
-Compiling ``QtWebKit`` for a recent Qt version is possible, but this approach is not tested with the PEB sources.
+  Compiling ``QtWebKit`` for a recent Qt version is possible, but not trivial or tested with PEB.

-The most important Qt dependency of PEB is not ``QtWebKit``, but ``QNetworkAccessManager`` which is used to implement the local pseudo-domain and most of the requests to local content.
-Unfortunately ``QNetworkAccessManager`` is incompatible with ``QtWebEngine`` - the new Blink-based web engine of Qt.
-The transition to ``QtWebEngine`` is impractical because local POST requests and calling local Perl scripts from JavaScript can not be supported.
+The implementation of the local pseudo-domain and all requests to local content depend on the ``QNetworkAccessManager`` class, but it is incompatible with ``QtWebEngine``.
 If you want to render the HTML user interface of your Perl desktop application using the Blink web engine, you may use [Electron](http://electron.atom.io/) or [NW.js](http://nwjs.io/) combined with [camel-harness](https://github.com/ddmitov/camel-harness).

 Compiled and tested successfully using:
 * [Qt Creator 2.8.1 and Qt 5.1.1](http://download.qt.io/official_releases/qt/5.1/5.1.1/) on 32-bit Debian Linux,